BioSchemas/bioschemas.github.io/pages/_tutorials/what_why_schema.md

 ---
-title: 'Schema.org: What and Why?'
+title: 'Introduction to Schema.org: What and Why?'
 previousTutorial:
   link: ./
   title: Overview of Bioschemas Tutorials